anchit-chandran/how-to-compsci-msc/README.md

 1. Python (very comfortable)
     - minimum level would comfortably being able to code a hangman game (with classes, functions, loops, file I/O)
     - recommended is doing actual projects
-2. HTML, CSS, (+ JavaScript) (+ very basic understanding of how websites work) - basic understanding
+2. HTML, CSS, (+ JavaScript) (+ very basic understanding of how websites work, GET and POST requests) - basic understanding
+3. Git and GitHub - Tracking your development progress and enabling parallel development in a team.
+If you don't have a solid understanding of Git, you will find it challenging to develop alongside others in team coding projects (COMP0066, COMP0178, COMP0067)
+    - Git basics: create repository, clone repository, staging, commit, revert vs reset vs rebase,
+    - How to use Git in a team setting: local vs remote repository, branching, merging and pull requests, handling merge conflicts
+    - Visualizing the history of a project in a commit graph (either through commands or code editor extensions, eg git graph in VSCode)
-3. SQL - basic understanding
+4. SQL - basic understanding
-4. Command - basic understanding
+5. Command - basic understanding

 don't wait until the course starts to learn it as won't be good enough to do well in course and interviews